 - 4. Investigator Appeals.
-The Investigator has five (5) days from receipt of the final decision to submit an appeal, in writing, to the Committee.
-An extension can be requested, if necessary.
+The Investigator has thirty (30) days from receipt of the final decision to submit an appeal, in writing, to the CEO or the Committee.
 The appeal should include the specific provisions being challenged, the reason for the appeal, and the justification for a different outcome.
 The Investigator may also propose an alternative management plan and any supplemental information that might be helpful in making a final determination.
-The Committee will review the appeal and issue a decision.
-A second appeal should be submitted to the CEO.
-The decision issued by the CEO shall be final and not further appealable. - 5.
+The CEO and/or the Committee will review the appeal and issue a decision.
+This decision shall be final and not further appealable. - 5.
 Submission of the Research Application.
-The institution will certify in the application that it has implemented and maintains an effective policy that is in full compliance with the federal regulations at 42 CFR Part 50 and 45 CFR Part 94, as specifically enumerated in 42 CFR §50.604(k)(1)-(5) and 45 CFR §94.4(k) (1)-(5). - 6.
-Institutional Remedies. - a.
-Investigators are required to comply with the final decision of the Committee or CEO.
-If an Investigator fails to comply, the Committee will review the nature of the failure to comply, give the Investigator a deadline to achieve compliance and, in the event of a further failure to comply, will impose sanctions on the Investigator. - b.
+The institution will certify in the application that it has implemented and maintains an effective policy that is in full compliance with the federal regulations at 42 CFR Part 50 and 45 CFR Part 94, as specifically enumerated in 42 CFR §50.604(k)(1)-(5) and 45 CFR §94.4(k) (1)-(5).

+- 6. Institutional Remedies. - a.
+Investigators are required to comply with the final decision of the CEO.
+If an Investigator fails to comply, the CEO, with the aid of the Committee, will review the nature of the failure to comply, give the Investigator a deadline to achieve compliance and, in the event of a further failure to comply, will impose sanctions on the Investigator. - b.
 If an Investigator fails to comply with this policy or management plan, and if this failure to comply could have, or could have appeared to, bias the design, conduct, or reporting of research, the institution shall promptly notify the Sponsor awarding component of the corrective action taken or to be taken (e.g., a mitigation report for the research, as further described below), and implement corrective action. - c.
 The institution will impose sanctions for non-compliance including, but not limited to, suspension, or the denial of eligibility to engage in research.
 Such sanctions may require notice to professional bodies or journals, or the public.
-The final responsibility for imposing sanctions will rest with the Lundquist Institute Board of Directors.
+The final responsibility for imposing sanctions will rest with the LA BioMed Board of Directors.